Safety as a precondition to economic opportunity

 Importantly, when we asked women what would help them feel more confident and empowered, their responses did not isolate “economic” needs from “social” ones.
 Yes, many asked for skill training and financial support.
 But equally, they emphasised the need for family support, safer community spaces, and the ability to participate more freely in public life.
 Similarly, when thinking about accessing better work, safe transportation and social encouragement emerged alongside training and financial assistance.

 Access, then, is not neutral.
 It is deeply gendered, and further shaped by caste, class, and religion.
 Marginalised women often face heightened surveillance, harassment, and exclusion, making their presence in public spaces more precarious and contested (Phadke et al., 2011).
+Women working in informal occupations face additional vulnerabilities due to insecure working conditions and limited institutional protections.
+Understanding access requires us to recognise how multiple forms of inequality intersect to shape women’s experiences of ‘work’.

 In our work, we have found that addressing this requires a more integrated approach that moves beyond individual capacity and engages with the systems and relationships that shape women’s lives.
 Here’s the the 3E approach we’ve taken: